 ConvertKit just released their annual blogging report, “The State of the Blogging Industry 2017,” where they interviewed over 800 bloggers from all around the world to get some insights into the current landscape of our world.
-It's actually a really informative and interesting report to check out, which you can do right here.
+It's actually a really informative and interesting report to check out.

 Since we always want to be at the forefront of blogging trends in the industry, we took some time to look over the report to see what we could take away and learn from it.
 The report had all kinds of valuable information from ways to monetize to how frequently other bloggers are posting.
 But the biggest thing that stood out to us, was the part where they touched on the struggles that bloggers face.

 In the spirit of improving our blogs in the new year, we're going over each of these struggles for you and walking through some ways that we can face them together.